Which Insurance Coverages Apply to a Hit-and-Run?

 Collision Coverage

 Collision coverage is your primary tool for repairing your car after a hit-and-run.
 It pays for damage to your vehicle regardless of whether the at-fault driver is identified, meaning it applies even when the other driver flees.
-You'll pay your deductible first — typically $500 to $1,000 for most drivers in 2025 — then your insurer covers the rest.
+You'll pay your deductible first — typically $500 to $1,000 for most drivers — then your insurer covers the rest.
+The $500 deductible remains the most common choice across U.S. drivers in 2025–2026.
 Learn more about how collision coverage works before deciding on your deductible amount.

 Uninsured Motorist Property Damage (UMPD)